carlacodes/carlacodes/README.md

 ### about me <br>

 I'm a Research Fellow in the O'Keefe Lab (Sainsbury Wellcome Centre), previously I was a PhD student in the Bizley Lab (UCL Ear Institute), where I TA-ed for Web Development and Software Engineering within the UCL CS Department.
 I'm most interested in: <br>
-1. applying machine learning techniques to solve neuroscience problems (esp. w.r.t. spatial navigation and sensory perception)
+1. applying machine learning techniques to solve neuroscience problems and improve artificial neural networks (esp. w.r.t. spatial navigation and sensory perception)
 2. developing software for neuroscience research, particularly for spike sorting and classification 🧠 📊

 Feel free to reach out via [email](mailto:carla.griffiths.16@ucl.ac.uk) if you have any questions about my work or check out my personal site in my profile!